 The Odyssey Critique Service allows you to receive professional-level feedback on your writing.
 You may submit several stories or chapters, or an entire novel.

 Odyssey's Online Classes provide a great way to improve your writing skills from home.
-Each class is focused on a particular element of fiction writing and is designed for writers at a particular skill level, from beginners to professional writers.
+Each class is focused on a particular element of fiction writing and is designed for writers at a particular skill level, from beginners to professionals.

 Our site also provides a variety of free resources to help you build your writing skills.
 You can find a review of these resources on our home page.